VisLab/EEG-Pipelines/README.md

 The original pipelines were implemented using a code infrastructure that supports large-scale processing.
 The codes in this repository were stripped out of that infrastructure and redesigned to run on a single EEG recording file in .set file format.
-The recording should be at least 15 minutes in length in order for the pipelines to work effectively, as several of the components (such as PREP and Blinker) use signal statistics to set thresholds.
-ASR needs data to calibrate.
 The code was tested on MATLAB 2019a and EEGLAB version eeglab2019_1.

 The pipelines are fully automated, once the parameters at the top of